AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 What’s the difference between AAA Basic and Plus?

-• Cost of fuel delivery: Only the Plus plan includes fuel and delivery for free.
+• Cost of fuel delivery: Only the Plus and Premier plans include fuel and delivery for free.
+With the Classic plan, the member will pay the pump price.

-• Vehicle lockout service reimbursement: While the Basic plan covers lockout services up to $50, it’s double that amount with the Plus plan.
+• Vehicle lockout service reimbursement: While the Classic plan covers lockout services up to $50, it’s $100 that amount with the Plus plan, and $150 with the Premier plan, which includes homes as well as vehicles.

 Who is a competitor of AAA?